|Large business (250+ employees)|

 What top tips do you have for York students preparing for today’s job market and life after graduation?

-If you like the look of Lizzie’s profile, the next steps are down to you!
-You can send Lizzie a message to find out more about their career journey.
+If you like the look of Lindsey’s profile, the next steps are down to you!
+You can send Lindsey a message to find out more about their career journey.
 If you feel you would benefit from more in-depth conversations, ask Lindsey to be your mentor.